Breezy1214/Hospital-Management-System/README.md

 ## Overview

-This project is a Hospital Management System that allows administrators, doctors, nurses, receptionists, and patients to manage various hospital operations such as user management, appointments, patient records, and more.
+The Hospital Management System is a simple Java school project that allows administrators, doctors, nurses, receptionists, and patients to manage various hospital operations such as user management, appointments, patient records, and more.

 ## Features